kozlice/angular2-webpack-boilerplate/README.md

 You won't find end-to-end tests in this project (usually people use Protractor for this purpose).
 I believe that E2E/QA testing should be written in a separate project/repository, especially if you are working on projects with microservice architecture.

+### Building bundle(s)

+Use `npm run build` and you will get JS bundles, their maps and `index.html` in `dist` directory.
+To build for production, use `NODE_ENV=production npm run build` (webpack configuration is chosen according to this environment variable).

 ### Documentation

-Run `npm docs` to generate documentation for TypeScript ([typedoc](https://github.com/TypeStrong/typedoc) is used for that) and SASS stylesheets (done with [kss-node](https://github.com/kss-node/kss-node)).
+Run `npm run docs` to generate documentation for TypeScript ([typedoc](https://github.com/TypeStrong/typedoc) is used for that) and SASS stylesheets (done with [kss-node](https://github.com/kss-node/kss-node)).
 This might seem a little bit unusual to have docs for styles, but I find KSS very nice tool to keep them understandable.

 ### Notes for development